How Distorted Thinking Increases Stress and Anxiety

 I’d be surprised if anyone reading this hasn’t done this at some point, and it need not have been health-related.
 We can make ourselves miserable by magnifying our disappointments and frustrations.
 For example, I’ve been teaching myself the craft of Tunisian Crochet.
 One day a few months ago, when I didn’t do the second row correctly, this thought popped into my mind: “That’s it.
 You’ll never learn Tunisian Crochet.”

 To counter the tendency to catastrophize, put your experience into perspective.
 I’m fortunate that I was able to do this fairly quickly with my Tunisian Crochet experience.
 I stopped the distorted thinking by saying to myself: “How silly!
 All I did was get one row wrong.
 Try again.”
 Now, Tunisian Crochet is easy for me; I’ve even made several scarves.
-(See my 2017 article on this particular cognitive distortion: "How to Put a Stop to Catastrophic Thinking.")
+(See my 2017 post on this particular cognitive distortion: "How to Put a Stop to Catastrophic Thinking.")

 This cognitive distortion has you believing that the way you feel is the way you are.
 “I feel like a failure at learning how to knit; therefore I am a failure.”
 “I feel stupid because I didn’t know the answer to his question; therefore I am stupid.“ “I feel as if I was boring at lunch; therefore I am boring.”